Just 2,037 college students obtained a Criminal Justice & Corrections degree in Pennsylvania in 2017 from approximately 33 different colleges.

 Any student pursuing a degree in Criminal Justice & Corrections has to look into Gannon University.
 Graduates from the criminal justice & corrections degree program at Gannon University make 0.9% above the typical graduate in this field.
 Erie, Pennsylvania is the perfect area for students who like the active city life.

-Students from outside the U.S. make up 16.6% of the campus at Gannon University.
-First-year students are not required to live on-campus at Gannon University.
+In addition to Gannon University being one of the finest colleges in Pennsylvania, 32.5% of its students are from out-of-state.
+Students from outside the U.S. make up 15.5% of the campus at Gannon University.
 For more info, look at college scorecard.